-As the other study of \eqref{2}, the case where $k(t)$ is decaying on time is also considered.
-In the case of $k(t) = c_0 t^{-2-c_1}$ for $c_0 \neq 0$ and $c_1 >0$, it is well known that the solution of \eqref{2} satisfies $\zeta _1 (t)/t \sim c_2 $ and $\zeta _2 (t)/t \sim c_3 $ for some $c_2 ,c_3 \in {\bf R}$, see e.g. Willett \cite{W} and Naito \cite{Na}.
-Hence the classical trajectory is very similar to the case of $k(t) \equiv 0$.
-Although this system is very similar to a system considered by Yafaev \cite{Yaf} or Kitada-Yajima \cite{KY}, (see also Kato-Yoneyama \cite{Kyo}), the scattering theory for this case has not been considered yet, as far as we know.
+The case where $k(t)$ decays with time in \eqref{2} can now be considered.
+If $k(t) = c_0 t^{-2-c_1}$ for $c_0 \neq 0$ and $c_1 >0$, the solution of \eqref{2} satisfies $\zeta _1 (t)/t \sim c_2 $ and $\zeta _2 (t)/t \sim c_3 $ for some $c_2 ,c_3 \in {\bf R}$, e.g., see Willett \cite{W} and Naito \cite{Na}.
+Hence, the classical trajectory is similar to the $k(t) \equiv 0$ case.
+Although this system is similar to a system considered by Yafaev \cite{Yaf}; Kitada and Yajima \cite{KY}; and Kato and Yoneyama \cite{Kyo}, scattering theory for this case, to the best of our knowledge, has not been considered thus far.